 DHS Athletic Hall of Fame Class of 2016

 of 2016 were presented with Hall of Fame jackets at halftime of the Ansonia/Derby Game at

 Ryan Field.
-The official induction ceremony will be held at a banquet on
+The official induction ceremony was held at a banquet on

 In addition to the Hall of Fame